 The City will actively monitor the issuance of building permits for multi-family residential units and ADUs throughout this period.
-If development progress falls short of achieving the construction target of 65 lower-income residential units by Winter 2027, the City will consider alternative land use strategies and make necessary amendments to zoning or other land use documents to make available appropriate land for the development of housing to meet the RHNA.
+If development progress falls short of achieving the construction target of 65 lower-income residential units by Winter 2027, the City will implement alternative land use strategies and make necessary amendments to zoning or other land use documents to make available appropriate land for the development of housing to meet the RHNA.
 Specific actions the City may take include upzoning or increasing density to accommodate more residential units.

-Timeframe: 65 lower-income building permits by Winter 2027
+Timeframe: 65 lower-income building permits by Winter 2027; Annually conduct outreach with property owners and developers; Annually pursue funding opportunities to support development and infrastructure improvements.